 Research and development.
 Research and development expenses decreased from \$66.5 million in 2002 to \$61.7 million in 2003.
-External research and development expenses declined from \$20.2 million in 2002 to \$15.7 million in 2003.
-This decrease was due to a decline in development costs of \$2.7 million related to our telavancin program, for which there were large preclinical safety studies conducted and more orders for clinical supplies placed in 2002 compared to 2003.
-In addition, LABA development costs declined by \$2.6 million in 2003, which was attributable to lower costs in 2003, as GSK assumed full responsibility for development costs under the LABA collaboration agreement that we entered into in November 2002.
-These declines were partially offset by increases in external research and development expenses of \$743,000 related to other development and discovery programs.
-Employee-related expenses increased from \$25.6 million in 2002 to \$26.2 million in 2003.
-This increase was principally attributable to costs associated with hiring new employees.
-Facilities, depreciation and other allocated expenses declined from \$20.7 million in 2002 to \$19.7 million in 2003.
-This decline was due to our subleasing a portion of our facilities.
+This decrease was due to a decline in development costs of \$5.3 million, \$3.0 million of which was related to our telavancin program, for which there were large preclinical safety studies conducted and more orders for clinical supplies placed in 2002 compared to

+2003.
+LABA development costs declined by \$2.6 million in 2003, which was attributable to lower costs in 2003, as GSK assumed full responsibility for development costs under the LABA collaboration agreement that we entered into in November 2002.
+Facilities expenses also declined \$1.0 million in 2003 compared to 2002, due to subleasing a portion of our facilities.
+These decreases in expenses in 2003 were partially offset by an increase of \$2.1 million in costs associated with hiring new employees.